Ten Things You Should Do To Make Your Website Optimized For Humans and Search Engine Spiders!

 Make sure that the headings are natural and contain the important and relevant keywords.
 Simply don't stuff keywords into headings.

-See how to instantly create powerful headlines for more ideas.
+See how to create good headlines for more ideas.

 Use keyword phrases in your web page content.
 Keywords when used properly as part of web page text can really increase your traffic from long-tail keyword searches.
 However, as mentioned multiple times above, don't over-stuff keywords and make your web pages spammy.